 Build A Better Brand Strategy For Your Business

-Think about a brand that you particularly like.
+When you think about a brand you like, what pops into your mind?
 You might enjoy the colors they use, the language they choose, but if you look deeper you can find the emotion it taps into—confident, cool, independent, successful, or nostalgic.

 That is what separates a blah brand from a bold, juicy one.
 But you can’t just stick some emotive words into your marketing copy and move on.
 It takes consistency throughout your brand strategy, authenticity in your service, and real understanding of your ideal customer.

 How can you create a successful business brand strategy?
 It’s not easy.
 It’s not simple.
 It is worth it.
-The research and branding team at mintr came up with their favorite questions to ask when developing truly meaningful brand strategy.
-But let’s first start with the foundation…
+The research and branding team at mintr came up with our favorite questions to ask when developing truly meaningful brand strategy.

 Brand strategy isn’t marketing strategy, though they do overlap.
 A brand strategy helps you define who you are; you use this as your compass for how you are going to communicate with your target audience and create the perception you want.